quang-do-se/aws-certs/devops/study-note.md

 - Security Vulnerabilities scan from within the OS using the agent (
   - Need to manually install agent or assign the right role to allow Inspector to install agent on its own
 - Or outside network scanning (no need for the agent)
+- `Inspector` automatically discovers and scans Amazon EC2 instances and container images in ECR for software vulnerabilities and unintended network exposure.

 #### AWS Systems Manager